marcelschweiker/comf/README.md

 1. Fork the repository
 2. Make changes to the forked repository
+3. Reformate the code using the `styler` package using `styler::style_dir()`
-3. Write tests for the changes
+4. Write tests for the changes
-4. Submit a pull request
+5. Submit a pull request

 # Test Script Documentation